libxsmm/libxsmm/documentation/libxsmm_mm.md

 }
 ```

 To process a batch of matrix multiplications and to prefetch the operands of the next multiplication ahead of time, the code presented in the [Overview](#overview) section may be modified as shown above.
-The last multiplication is peeled from the main-batch to avoid prefetching out-of-bounds (OOB).
+The last multiplication is peeled from the main batch to avoid prefetching out-of-bounds (OOB).
 Prefetching from an invalid address does not trap an exception, but an (unnecessary) page fault can be avoided.

 <a name="explicit-batch-interface"></a>